 - Maldon – fancy salt to sprinkle on top (optional but also highly recommend).

-- First melt the butter and combine it with the sugars together in a bowl.
+- First melt the butter and combine it with the sugars together in a small bowl.
 Use a wooden spoon or spatula until a paste forms.
 Then add the egg and vanilla and mix until combined.

-- Add the flour, baking powder, baking soda, and kosher salt.
+- Add the dry ingredients.
+Add the flour, baking powder, baking soda, and kosher salt.
 Mix until the cookie dough forms.
 Next add in the chocolate chips.
 Save a handful to add to the top of each scoop of dough before baking.
 Mix until the cookie dough forms.
 Next add in the chocolate chips.
 Save a handful to add to the top of each scoop of dough before baking.

 - Scoop out uniform scoops using an ice cream or large cookie scoop.
 If you only have a tablespoon, use two per each scoop.

 - Preheat oven to 350° F. Prepare a cookie sheet with parchment paper.
-Press the extra bits of chocolate onto the frozen dough scoops and bake for 12-14 mins depending on how crispy you like the edges.
-Sprinkle with Maldon when they come out of the oven, let cool for 3 mins and devour.
+Press the extra chocolate chips into the frozen dough scoops and bake for 12-14 mins depending on how crispy you like the edges.
+Sprinkle with sea salt if you like when they come out of the oven.

 How to store and freeze

-Storing: Honestly you shouldnt need to know this because you should just eat all the cookies but if you need to store them, store them in an airtight container or ziplock bag on your counter.
+Storing: Honestly you shouldnt need to know this because you should just eat all the cookies but if you need to store them, store them in an airtight container or zip top bag on your counter.

-Freezing: Place the cookie dough balls or baked cookies in a freezer safe bag if you want to freeze them.
+Freezing: Place the cookie dough balls or baked cookies in a freezer safe bag.
+Freeze for up to 3 months.